Do I require evac chairs at my premises?

 What should you consider?

-You need to consider that during an emergency situation access is to the lifts is usually restricted for safety reasons.
+You need to consider that during an emergency access to the lifts is usually restricted for safety reasons.
 This usually means using the stairs which may be very difficult for anyone with limited mobility to accomplish unaided.

 People who suffer from disabilities, which make using stairways difficult, will require additional support and equipment.
 This is your responsibility to provide specialist escape equipment.

-What type of disabilities require help?
+Which types of disabilities require help?

 Disabilities might not be immediately obvious, such as a wheelchair user is likely to have a health issue.
-You need to consider mental health issues, restricted movement issues, bariatric people, heavily pregnant women, injured people- to name but a few.
+You need to consider mental health issues, restricted movement issues, bariatric people, heavily pregnant women, and injured people- to name but a few.

 Ask yourself this question …